 Most visitors to Jordan enter via Queen Alia International Airport and spend at least a night in Amman before visiting Petra, which lies about 4 hours drive south of Amman, Jordan’s capital city.
-There are a few different ways to get from Amman to Petra, whether rental car, private tour, private transfer, bus or taxi.
+There are a few different ways to get from Amman to Petra.
+They include rental car, private tour, private transfer, bus and taxi.
 Whether you are backpacking Jordan on a budget or looking to see the very best from accommodation to amenities, you will find the best ways to get to Petra from Amman below!

 Amman to Petra by Rental Car

 Many visitors to Jordan intend on self-driving the country and following their own, or a suggested itinerary.
 While driving in Amman can be chaotic, once you are on the Kings Highway and out of the city, the drive to Petra from Amman is quite easy.